joelclermont/kendo-docs/api/web/editor.md

      // get a reference to the Editor var editor = $("#editor").data("kendoEditor");

-     // bind to the select event
+     // bind to the paste event
      editor.bind("paste", function(e) {
          // handle event
      }